What is the minimum required bandwidth for video calls?

 As a last resort, try rebooting your computer and then starting the Gruveo call again.

-Gruveo is only able to detect microphone issues in modern versions of Chrome and Firefox.
+Gruveo is only able to detect microphone issues in Chrome and Firefox.
 If you are using Safari, it is still possible that there is a problem with your microphone.
 Please refer to the question directly above for troubleshooting.

 If you are using Chrome or Firefox but are not getting the microphone warning, then the issue is probably on the other party's end.
 Please ask them to do the following:

 Please make sure that your microphone or microphone-equipped camera is plugged in as Gruveo won't allow you to make calls without a mic.
 If the microphone is OK, see if Gruveo or your browser have been permanently denied access to your camera and mic.
 Please check the next two questions for details.

 If you are using a desktop version of Chrome, do this: